chef/chef-oss-practices/community-membership.md

 - Reviewer of the codebase for at least 3 months
 - Primary reviewer for at least 10 substantial PRs to the codebase
-- Reviewed or merged at least 30 PRs to the codebase
+- Reviewed or merged some large (relative to the project) number of substantial PRs to the codebase.
+A larger number than the requirement for a reviewer.
+In the case of a high activity project like Chef, or Habitat we suggest that number be around 30 PRs.
 - Nominated by a subproject owner
   - With no objections from other subproject owners
   - Done through PR to update the top-level OWNERS file